Historical Sketch of the Faculty of Law Library

 In 1972, in light of the cramped storage space, expanding library functions and other factors, the “red-brick” building was demolished to make way for a new building (the Faculty of Law and Faculty of Economics North Building) with five above-ground floors and a basement to be used for the library and faculty offices for the Faculties of both Law and Economics.
 The Faculty of Law Library now shares the stack rooms in this building with the Faculty of Economics, with collections divided based on levels under the layout of seven above-ground and two below-ground level.

 The library has since continued to respond to the demands of each new era, through initiatives such as expanding eligibility to use the library, extending service hours, and mechanizing cataloguing and lending services.
-Another way that the library’s services have been enriched is through adaptation to academic information formats in the IT age, including the introduction of online databases in the disciplines of law and political science.

 In July 2013, a reorganization of the university’s administrative services led to some work related to organizing library collections being reassigned to a joint (humanities and social sciences) administrative office within university headquarters, and the library’s two sections responsible for organizing collections and user services were re-amalgamated into a single administrative unit, the Library Office.
 Today this unit works in partnership with the joint administrative office to ensure that existing library services are improved.